Giphy for iOS gets keyboard integration and sticker maker, reveals TapSlash acquisition from early 2018

 Integrations

 It’s worth noting here that Giphy is already integrated into a number of third-party messaging apps — for example, Instagram recently rolled out a Giphy integration to let people send GIFs to friends in private messages.
-But with the Giphy keyboard extension, it’s easier to access Giphy’s gargantuan arsenal of GIFs inside any app that supports multimedia messaging, with a couple of taps on the keyboard.
+But with the Giphy keyboard extension, it takes just a couple of taps on the keyboard to access Giphy’s gargantuan arsenal of GIFs inside any app that supports multimedia messaging.

 As a side note, Giphy actually launched a standalone GIF-infused keyboard app for iOS called Giphy Keys back in 2016; however, that seems to have disappeared from the App Store — we’ll update here if or when we hear back from Giphy on the matter.

 Once you’ve updated to the new Giphy app, you will be asked to add Giphy as a new keyboard in your device settings.
 Then you can tap the little globe icon on your keyboard and switch the language to “Giphy” whenever you want to search for a new GIF.
-But you will have to switch back to your normal language settings whenever you want to continue a regular words-based conversation with friends.
+But you will have to switch back to your normal language settings when you want to continue a regular word-based conversation with friends.

 In the second new feature today, those with iPhone X models and above will now be able to create their own animated stickers using the Giphy keyboard extension, or inside the Giphy app itself using the Giphy sticker maker.
 To access this feature, hit the “add GIF” button, toggle to “sticker,” and then record whatever you want to turn into a sticker.
 This can be added to your own Giphy account to use wherever you want.